Qiskit/qiskit-metapackage/docs/install.rst

   command will attempt to install qiskit-aer from sdist (source distribution) which will try to compile aer locally under the covers.

-If the packages got installed correctly, you can run ``conda list`` to see the active packages in your virtual environment.
+If the packages were installed correctly, you can run ``conda list`` to see the active packages in your virtual environment.

 If you intend to use visualization functionality or Jupyter notebooks it is